 Read more about travelling with a dog in Slovenia

 Head to its mountains in either summer or winter with your pup.
-We experienced the best of both worlds by heading up Jungfraujoch with our small dog in August (with his ride on the trains completely free), to have some adventures in the snow.
+We experienced the best of both worlds by heading up Jungfraujoch with our small dog in August (with his ride on the trains completely free, although this has since changed), to have some adventures in the snow.

 Read more about travelling with a dog in Switzerland